A carved pair of busts from the 19th century

 Description

-An elegant pair of Italian figural sculptures carved from alabaster from 1834, a pair of Tuscan busts depicting two figures in a neoclassical style: middle-aged nobles in 19th-century attire, a female figure in an evening gown with a deep neckline and intricate hairstyle with curls, and an elegantly dressed male figure with a bow tie, of Tuscan origin, specifically from Livorno.
-Both figures are beautifully sculpted: he, with curly hair and distinct sideburns, dressed in a jacket and coat, has minor restorations on the right nostril and the lower part of the coat, as well as a missing part of the bow tie.
-The lady wears a gown with a generous neckline and an elaborate hairstyle; she also has a small defect near the right earring and some restorations on the front right corner of the base and on some curls of the hairstyle.
+Elegant pair of Italian figural sculptures carved from alabaster from 1834, featuring Tuscan busts depicting two figures in neoclassical style: middle-aged noblemen dressed in 19th-century attire, a female figure in an evening gown with a deep neckline and intricate curled hairstyle, and a well-dressed male figure with a bow tie, of Tuscan origin, specifically from Livorno.
+Both figures are beautifully carved: the man with curly hair and prominent sideburns, wearing a jacket and coat, with small details on the right nostril and lower part of the coat, as well as a missing part of his bow tie.
+The lady wears a dress with a generous neckline and an elaborate hairstyle; she also has a small chip near her right earring and some additions at the front right corner of the base and on some curls of her hairstyle.

-Dated and signed on the back, with an engraving by Giuse (G.) Benajsai made in 1834 in Livorno.
+Backdated and signed, with an engraving of Giuse (G.) Benajsai, made in 1834 in Livorno.

-Classicist furniture is the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo and Louis XV styles.
-Next is Baroque, whose name comes from the Portuguese barocco – which translates to an irregularly developed pearl.
-These were very representative pieces of furniture, meant to literally drip with glamour and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The Baroque style, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—consists of highly ornate furniture designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style had on today's classic furniture, which is designed with great similarity to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on the art of furniture making.
-The Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or, in general, the broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right luxury antique for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently across countries, and each style had its unique character.
+This is especially crucial when searching for a luxurious antique that fits your interior.

-The most important aspect of stylish antique furniture is originality.
-And this is ultimately crucial from the buyer's perspective, as there are many counterfeits on the market.
-Luxury Products provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is vital for buyers, as many fakes circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details